HydroClim Minnesota for Early March 2020

 [see: Weekly Snow Depth and Ranking Maps | NWS Snow Depth Estimation Map | Midwest Regional Climate Center Snow Depth Map]

-- The U. S. Drought Monitor map released on March 7 shows that Minnesota is free of drought.
-The last time Minnesota was drought-free was in May 2017.
+- The U. S. Drought Monitor map released on March 5 shows that Minnesota is free of any drought designation.
+This has been the case since September 2019.
 The U.S. Drought Monitor index is a blend of science and subjectivity where drought categories (Moderate, Severe, etc.) are based on several indicators.

 [see: Drought Conditions Overview]

-- The U.S. Geological Survey reports that stream flow measurements (where winter measurements are possible) are near normal to much above normal when compared to historical medians for the date.
+- The U.S. Geological Survey reports that stream discharge values (where winter measurements are possible) are above to much above the historical median for the date for the few Minnesota rivers that have data.
+Most rivers and streams are now impacted by ice.

 [see: USGS Stream Flow Conditions]

-- In their final report of the 2018 growing season (November 25), the Agricultural Statistics Service reported that topsoil moisture across Minnesota was 0 percent Very Short, 1 percent Short, 75 percent Adequate, and 25 percent Surplus.
+- In their final report of the 2019 growing season (November 25), the Agricultural Statistics Service reported that topsoil moisture across Minnesota was 0 percent Very Short, 1 percent Short, 64 percent Adequate, and 35 percent Surplus.
 History has shown that soil moisture conditions observed in the late autumn are indicative of conditions to be expected when the soil thaws.
-Soil moisture readings at Waseca and at Lamberton finished above the historical median for the final report for 2018 back on November 1.
+Soil moisture readings at Waseca and at Lamberton finished above the historical median for the final report for 2019.
+Soil temperatures at the U of M St. Paul Campus Climate Observatory have stayed near 32 degrees at the four inch depth throughout much of the winter.

 [see: Agricultural Statistics Service Crop Progress and Condition | U. of M. Southwest Research & Outreach Center (Lamberton) | U. of M. Southern Research & Outreach Center (Waseca)]